Marriott International: Founding and early years

-Marriott Corporation was founded by John Willard Marriott in 1927 when he and his wife, Alice Marriott, opened a root beer stand in Washington, D.C.
-After serving a mission for The Church of Jesus Christ of Latter-day Saints in New England, Marriott traveled to Washington, D.C. where he experienced the humid summer weather of the city.
-After returning to Utah and graduating from The University of Utah, Marriott purchased the rights to franchise an A&W Root Beer stand in Columbia Heights.
-They also received permission from A&W to start selling food.
-He named the restaurant Hot Shoppes and watched as it grew in popularity.
-Always looking for new ways to improve his company, he bought the vacant lot next to one of his Hot Shoppes, removed the curb, and began offering the first drive-in service on the East Coast.
-This move popularized the restaurants, and by 1932, the Marriott's owned 7 Hot Shoppes in the D.C. area.
+The Marriott Corporation traces its origins to 1927, when John Willard Marriott, his wife Alice, and a business partner operated a root beer stand in Washington, DC.
+After serving a mission for the Church of Jesus Christ of Latter-day Saints in New England, Marriott had traveled to Washington, DC, where he experienced the humid summer weather of the city.
+After returning to Utah and graduating from the University of Utah, Marriott purchased the rights to franchise an A&W Root Beer stand in Columbia Heights.
+Permission was subsequently received from A&W to start selling food.
+The stand was renamed The Hot Shoppe, and it grew in popularity.
+Always looking for new ways to improve his business, Marriott bought a vacant lot next to one of his Hot Shoppes, removed the curb, and began offering the first drive-in service on the East Coast.
+This move popularized the restaurants, and by 1932, the Marriotts owned seven Hot Shoppes in the DC area.
 In 1953, Hot Shoppes, Inc. became a public company via an initial public offering.

-The company opened its first hotel, the Marriott Motor Hotel, in Arlington, Virginia, on January 16, 1957.
+On January 16, 1957, the company opened its first hotel, the Marriott Motor Hotel, in Arlington, Virginia.
 It cost $9 per night, plus an extra $1 for every person that was in the car.
-Its second hotel, the Marriott Key Bridge Motor Hotel in Rosslyn, Arlington, Virginia, opened in 1959, and was Marriott International's longest continuously operating hotel until its closure in July 2021.
+The company's second hotel, the Marriott Key Bridge Motor Hotel in Rosslyn, Arlington, Virginia, opened in 1959 and was the company's longest continuously operating hotel until its closure in July 2021.

 Hot Shoppes, Inc. was renamed the Marriott Corporation in 1967.

 In 1972, the Marriott lodging division acquired the Greek-based Sun Line cruise line, which it owned until 1987.

 In 1976, the company opened two theme parks, each named Marriott's Great America, in California and Illinois.
-Marriott sold the parks in 1984, with the California park bought by the City of Santa Clara and the Illinois park bought by Bally Manufacturing, then the parent company of the Six Flags Corporation(both are now owned by Six Flags).
+Marriott sold the parks in 1984, with the California park bought by the City of Santa Clara and the Illinois park bought by Bally Manufacturing, then the parent company of the Six Flags Corporation (both are now owned by Six Flags).

 Marriott has faced criticism over its animal welfare policies, particularly for using eggs from caged hens in global operations and failing to meet deadlines to transition to cage-free eggs.